Disengaging with China not credible, says James Cleverly

 Asked about China's support for Russia in Ukraine, Mr Cleverly said the country had an interest in bringing the war to "a fair and successful conclusion".

-"I don't think it is in China's interest for their to be a perception they are supporting actively or even passively Putin's actions.
+"I don't think it is in China's interest for there to be a perception they are supporting actively or even passively Putin's actions.

 "I think Beijing do care what the world thinks of them.
 They recognise their future is interwoven with the prospects of other countries around the world."